Table of Contents

 EFTPS (Electronic Federal Tax Payment System), or

-Federal Tax Application (same-day wire transfer).
+Federal Tax Collection Service (same-day wire transfer).

 You can get an extension of time to file your return.
 In some circumstances, you also can get an extension of time to file and pay any tax due.

 However, if you pay the tax due after the regular due date, interest will be charged from the regular due date until the date the tax is paid.

 This publication discusses four extensions: an automatic 2-month extension, an automatic 6-month extension, an additional extension for taxpayers out of the country, and an extension of time to meet tests.
 If you served in a combat zone or qualified hazardous duty area, see Pub.
 3 for a discussion of extensions of deadlines.

 You are living outside the United States and Puerto Rico and your main place of business or post of duty is outside the United States and Puerto Rico, or